VMatrix1900/draft-pce-initiated-ip-tunnel/draft-chen-pce-pce-initiated-ip-tunnel.md

    tunnel during the PCEP Initialization Phase via "PCE Initiated Tunnel Capability" TLV (see details in {{tunnel-cap}}).

-   In this document the procedure is only about PCE Initiated dynamic IP Tunnel.
-The decision when to instantiate or delete a PCE-initiated IP Tunnel is out of the scope of this document.
+   In this document, the procedure is only about PCE Initiated dynamic IP Tunnel.
+The decision of when to instantiate or delete a PCE-initiated IP Tunnel is out of the scope of this document.

    This section introduces the procedure to support PCE provisioned IP